 An invitation to join the Board may be extended on behalf of the entire Board by the Board Chair and/or by the Chair of the Nominating and Corporate Governance Committee.

 XII.
-Director Orientation
+Director Orientation and Continuing Education

-The Board and management have established an orientation and education process for directors, including background materials, meetings with senior management and visits to Company facilities.
+The Board and management have established an orientation and continuing education process for directors, including background materials, meetings with senior management and visits to Company facilities.

 XIII.
 Board Leadership